Resting Anchor

 If you would like to donate, please use the appropriate donate button to access PayPal.
 Thank you!

-This Microsoft Word Tips & Microsoft Word Help page provides a couple of solutions to the frequently asked question, "How do I prevent the placeholder text in uncompleted content controls from printing?"
+This Microsoft Word Tips & Microsoft Word Help page provides a couple of solutions to the frequently asked question, "How do I prevent the placeholder text (PHT) in uncompleted content controls from printing?"
 The solutions provided are a result of collaborative effort with MVP Jay Freedman.

 The problem can occur often.
 You prepare a form and send it out for completion.
 Users complete part of the form and leave some of the content controls uncompleted.
-When the form is returned and printed the placeholder text in the uncompleted content controls are printed.
+When the form is returned and printed the PHT in the uncompleted content controls are printed.
 This results in an unsightly finished form.

 don't print cc placeholder text